mhed89/crime-locator/README.md

-# Crime Locator 🚨
+# Crime Locator in Sweden

 A Next.js application that displays current crime reports in Sweden using the [Brottsplatskartan API](https://brottsplatskartan.se/).

 ## Features

-- 🗺️ View recent crime reports nationally
+- View recent crime reports nationally
-- 📍 Search for crime reports by location
+- Search for crime reports by location
-- ⭐ Favorite crime reports (work in progress)
+- Favorite crime reports (work in progress)
-- 📱 Responsive design with Bootstrap
+- Responsive design with Bootstrap

 ## Tech Stack